negrt/CountryDynamicLinkLibrary/README.md

 * How to use data contract to serialize/deserialize JSON files

 # Notice
 This is Dynamic Link Library.
-Works with the following repositories:
+Works with the following desktop application:

-CountryDataSearchTool
+* CountryDataSearchTool

-CountryDatasetReaderWriter
+* CountryDatasetReaderWriter

+Repositories available on my GitHub page.